 During the tour, the train will make one loop through Old Town Key West.
 There are three stops- one is at Station Depot, allowing for a 10 minute rest break where you will find refreshments and shopping.
 Bring your ice cream and homemade fudge back on board to continue your tour.
 The second stop is at Truval Village, located at the corner of Duval Street and Truman Avenue.

 From Truval Village you are just minutes away from the Ernest Hemingway Home and Museum, the Key West Lighthouse, the Southernmost Point, the Key West Butterfly and Nature Conservatory and the many fine art galleries, shops and restaurants of upper Duval Street.
-Enjoy complimentary admission to Sails to Rails Museum at our third stop.
+FREE admission to Sails to Rails Museum - open Fridays-Sundays from 10am to 3:30pm.

 The second stop is also where those who wish to can disembark to see the sights of the Historic Key West Seaport and choose to catch a later train.